Sleighs/v_school/assignments/level-2/axios-todo-project/README.md

 ### **Part 2 - POST**

 - The user can add new todos to their list.
 The new item should be posted to the todo API so a future reload of the page will still display that new todo item.
 Making the new todo appear without a refresh is extra credit, but you're encouraged to attempt it.
-- A user should be able to geive the item a title.
+- A user should be able to give the item a title.
 - A user should be able to give the item a price.
 - A user should be able to give the item a description.
 - A user should be able to attach an imgUrl to the item